neagle/nateeagle.com-v2/src/templates/_posts/2013-08-09-things-to-avoid-when-giving-presentations.md

 ---
 layout: post
-title: "Things to avoid when giving presentations"
+title: 'Things to avoid when giving presentations'
+summary:
-summary: After attending the recent An Event Apart in DC, I'd like to present you with a brief list of things to avoid in presentations.
+  After attending the recent An Event Apart in DC, I'd like to present you with a brief list of things to avoid in presentations.
+draft: true
 ---

-Due to the gracious patronage of AOL, I had the privilege of attending the recent "An Event Apart":http://aneventapart.com/event/washington-dc-2013 in DC.
+Due to the gracious patronage of AOL, I had the privilege of attending the recent [An Event Apart](http://aneventapart.com/event/washington-dc-2013) in DC.
 Overall, it was an outstanding event, and I was really glad I was able to attend.
 But it also made me think about some things that you should definitely not do in presentations.

 h3.
 1. Ask rhetorical questions